laurenaparedes/DuckDance/README.md

 # A Day At The Park
 How to run it: Download FinalProject and select the Webot world inside the world folder

-Lauren Paredes  lapa5112@colorado.edu
+Lauren Paredes:  lapa5112@colorado.edu
-Nova White       nayi2037@colorado.edu
+Nova White:       nayi2037@colorado.edu
-Ali Keller	     alke5276@colorado.edu
+Ali Keller:	     alke5276@colorado.edu

 Project Name: A Day at the Park